North Devon: Economy

 North Devon is some distance from the UK's traditional areas of industrial activity and population yet boasts some major manufacturing sites that export around the world, among them TDK Lambda and Pall Europe in Ilfracombe, Eaton Aerospace and Norbord in South Molton, Perrigo in Braunton and multiple businesses in Barnstaple.
 Due to the historically agricultural nature of the economy alongside a strong tourism industry employment can be seasonal.
 As a result, some areas of North Devon are considered deprived.
 The overall average income for the district is 80% of the average for the United Kingdom as a whole.

 The 1989 opening of the new Link Road connection to the motorway network helped to promote trade, but it had a temporary detrimental effect on a number of distribution businesses.
 The latter had previously viewed the town as a base for local distribution networks, a need that was removed with an approximate halving of travelling time to the M5 motorway.
 The region adapted: in 2005 unemployment in North Devon was 1.8–2.4% but in 2018 unemployment in North Devon had come down significantly since its 2010 high to 1.1%.
 Median weekly full-time pay is £440 per week, the average house price is £230,000 and the number of businesses registered has increased to 4895, up 370 from 2010.
 2018 has seen significant Government investment in the area through Coastal Community grants and Housing Infrastructure funds, as well as £83 million to further upgrade the North Devon Link Road.

-Because Barnstaple is the main shopping area for North Devon, retail work is a contributor to the economy.
+Barnstaple is the main shopping area for North Devon.
 There are many chain stores in the town centre and in the Roundswell Business Park, on the western fringe of the town.
-Tesco has several stores in the area, including a Tesco Extra hypermarket, a large Tesco superstore.
-There is also a Sainsbury's superstore, a Lidl supermarket.
 The multimillion-pound redevelopment of the former Leaderflush Shapland works at Anchorwood Bank, and the surrounding area, is creating a conservation area near the River Taw, hundreds of new homes, a commercial retail area with new shops, restaurants and leisure facilities.
-A new Asda superstore and petrol filling station is part of the redevelopment.
-The new Asda store opened in November 2016 and the whole scheme will be completed by the end of 2017.
-On the same side of the river work on a new housing development and Leisure Centre is planned to start in 2019.

 The largest employer in the region is local and central Government.
 The two main government employers in the area are the Royal Marines Base Chivenor, 3 mi west of the town, and North Devon District Hospital, 1 mi to the north.